fhiso/sources-and-citations/citation-elements.md

    if a *citation element set* is reordered.

-{.note} The latter requirement can be avoided by processing `localisedElement`s per §3.3.1 of this standard, and then removing them from the *citation element set*.
+{.note} The latter requirement can be avoided by processing `localisedElement`s per {§list-flattening} of this standard, and then removing them from the *citation element set*.

 {.note} Subject to these constraints, this standard allows *citation element sets* to be reordered because some serialisation languages such